 Affirmative Disclosures of Prior Criminal and Disciplinary History

 As a part of UNH’s mission of distinction in education, scholarship, and service, the University strives to provide a safe living, learning and working community for all its members.
-As part of a holistic review of applicants when deciding whether to offer admission, prospective incoming new students are required to disclose prior or pending criminal history.
-Incoming transfer and graduate students are required to disclose prior non-academic disciplinary history at previous higher education institutions as well as criminal history.
+As part of a holistic review of applicants when deciding whether to offer admission or reinstatement, prospective student applicants and students returning from a temporary separation (leave of absence or suspension) are required to disclose their prior or pending criminal history.
+Transfer and graduate applicants are also required to disclose their prior non-academic disciplinary history at previous higher education institutions.
+Prospective and returning students are only required to disclose criminal and disciplinary history that occurred within the scope and timeframe specified in the disclosure request.

 Having a prior criminal or disciplinary history is not an automatic disqualification from admission.
 UNH affirms its commitment to addressing inequities for prospective students who have historically faced barriers to accessing higher education.
 This review process determines the mutual compatibility of the applicant and the University.